 The Department of Marine Sciences provides instruction and conducts research in biological, chemical, geological, and physical oceanography.
 Although it emphasizes graduate training, the department offers basic coursework, opportunities for supervised practical experience, and an academic minor to all advanced undergraduates.
-The minor is designed to allow students access to curriculum courses, facilities, and advisors in order to develop marine specializations related to their majors and to prepare for postgraduate study in marine sciences or a related field.
+The minor is designed to allow students access to departmental courses, facilities, and advisors in order to develop marine specializations related to their majors and to prepare for postgraduate study in marine sciences or a related field.
 Introductory courses are also offered for all undergraduates who are interested in marine sciences.

-Minoring in Marine Sciences
+Marine Sciences Minor